spheraTest/delivery-driver-kata/README.md

 Your solution should allow picking a start time with a dropdown box.
 Your solution should allow picking an end time with a dropdown box.

+You are free to use any npm packages in your solution.

 ## Visual example of a possible Final Solution

 example 1